Reporting and support if you’ve experienced discrimination

 You can make a complaint to KTH if you have been subjected to discrimination, harassment, sexual harassment or victimisation.
 You can choose whether you want to provide your contact details or whether you want to submit an anonymous report.

-You can contact the appointed contact person at the school.
+You can contact the appointed contact person at your school.
 See below.
-You can also talk to another employee at the school whom you trust.
+You can also talk to another employee at your school whom you trust.

 The first step is a meeting to find out what has happened.
 Together you discuss how you want to proceed.
 In regards to making a complaint to KTH, there are no special formalities.
 Complaints may be in verbal or written form.